-Statement from Anthony Roberts, candidate of the Scientific Humanist Party:
+Statement from Anthony Roberts, candidate for the Scientific Humanist Party

 Scientific Humanism started, as our opposition Cosmic Merger did, from the teachings of our beloved Gregory, teachings which presaged World War III and were developed further by him after the war.
 Gregory helped us understand and deal with a disaster taken by many as the final repudiation of the pride our species once had in itself, in its rationality and resourcefulness, happening ironically just as we acquired, at least technologically, the long-sought dominion of the earth.
-The war was- as Gregory had warned- a product of covert technocrats who corralled seven billion confused and frightened people into believing that whichever "nation-state" they belonged to (non-belonging being a dangerous rarity), other nation-states were moving against theirs, so that the ancient valorizing of combat was revived and people were manipulated into global war.
+The war was- as Gregory had warned- a product of covert technocrats who corralled eight billion confused and frightened people into believing that whichever "nation-state" they belonged to (non-belonging being a dangerous rarity), or whatever cultural or ethnic tribe, other nation-states, tribes and factions were moving against theirs, so that the ancient valorizing of combat was revived and people were manipulated into global war.
 While each side believed other sides had started the fighting, in fact the technocrats of the species had banded together and started it.

 There was loose unity for several years, until two opposing factions emerged with differing visions of the coming prototype for human biology and culture, and Gregory judiciously stepped aside to let the process unfold.
 Those who drifted from PB's founding principles of self-determination, later becoming, as noted, Cosmic Merger, were comfortable with the traditional hierarchical society of the industrial world- the management/worker dichotomy- and justified it with a veneer of mystical babble to cover the lack of actual change in human nature.
 CM envisioned compliant workers and consumers living modest and intellectually restricted lives in service of a small class of highly comfortable "managers," these being, of course, the Party elite.
 The problem discerned by the founders of Scientific Humanism was that, without fundamental change in our psyches, the managerial class would be as much in the thrall of the workers as the workers were of them.
 The basic thralldom of our species would be unchanged.
 We would still, without further understanding and modification of our "specs," be laboring to fulfill imperatives not written or understood by us.

-In addition to its incomplete understanding of sex, Brave New World did not fully explore the age of automation.
+In addition to its incomplete understanding of sex, Brave New World did not fully explore the age of automation, which is reaching its climax now through AI.
 We will soon have no need of a worker class.
 There will literally be no work.
-At that time everyone will be in the managerial class, but as management too becomes automated, what will people manage?
-Will we become so bored that we start fearing/loving our robots and have a war with them just for something to do?
-Or will we grow up, become rational and self-aware, and be on this planet for the first time?
+Some will try to take refuge in the managerial class, but what will they manage?
+At that moment we will have an existential crisis like none before.
+Will we become so bored by our purposeless state that we start fearing/loving our robots and have a war with them just for something to do?
+An alternative would be to grow up, become rational and self-aware, and be on this planet for the first time.

 The Scientific Humanist Party chooses the latter!

-I humbly accept the Party's nomination as its presidential candidate.
-A vote for me on November 8 will be a vote for decision.
+I humbly accept the Scientific Humanist Party's nomination as its presidential candidate.
+A vote for me on November 2 will be a vote for decision.
 A vote for Cosmic Merger will be a vote for the passivity that time and again has nearly destroyed our species.
 The choice is yours!

 Statement from Rebecca Silversmith, candidate for the Cosmic Merger Party

-Greetings people of Earth!
+Greetings, fellow humans!
 This election offers the starkest choice that our species has faced in many years.
-Do we choose the arrogant and selfish path that has dimly lit the way throughout our desperate and tragic history, as my opponent from the Scientific Humanist Party advocates?
+Do we choose the arrogant and selfish path that has dimly lit the way throughout our desperate and tragic history, as my opponent from the Scientific Humanist Party has?
 Or do we at last follow Gregory's true path and combine with the forces that brought us into being in the first place?

 The recent war offers all the proof we need that the old ways of humanity did not serve us well.
 We dub it World War III, as if only three big wars characterize the species, when in fact we should call it Human War Three-Hundred Thousand, suggesting the non-stop wars we've engaged in throughout our recorded history.
-The Scientific Humanists point out, correctly, that World War III was a manipulated effort by mostly hidden technocrats (the elected officials of the time being more attorneys than leaders) to wipe out an archaic infrastructure of obsolete technology and discontented humans, and they suggest that the passivity of humans made the war possible.
+The Scientific Humanists point out, correctly, that World War III was a manipulated effort by mostly hidden technocrats to scrap an infrastructure of obsolete technology and discontented humans, and they suggest that the passivity of humans made the war possible.
 The Cosmic Merger Party understands, however, that the arrogance of the technocrats who promoted World War III is exactly what the Scientific Humanists now extol.
 Those technocrats embodied the very traits that my opponent would like to see enshrined in the species, glorified in a credo of "rational decision making."
 How many times has humankind paid obeisance to decisiveness as a trait divorced from what it decides?
 How has that worked?
 Look no further than Nazi Germany, whose leader's favorite philosophical concept was "will."

 And what of science?
 Does the Cosmic Merger Party oppose science and its gifts?
 Not at all.
 What we call for is a new type of science, so that, for instance, instead of finding out what atoms are made of by smashing them into each other, or determining how animals operate by torturing them to death, we find new tools to "see" into things.
 There is evidence that the ancient cultures of our species did indeed see into things, and speak with things.
 We've been taught to ridicule and dismiss such notions, in favor of my opponent's credo of "deciding," of keeping the human in charge.
 And look what that got us: Human War Three-Hundred Thousand!

-The next leader of our nation will choose between two competing philosophies.
+The next leader of our nation will represent one of two competing philosophies.
 Will you elect my opponent and plunge us into a high-tech dark age?
 Or will you elect me and usher in the age when our species meets its true parents, the earth and the sky, the inner and the outer, and we merge as one?
 That is what I seek, as I proudly accept the Cosmic Union Party's nomination as the standard bearer for Gregory's vision!
 Listen to your brain, follow your heart, and on November 2nd vote for me!
-Thank you, fellow humans!
+Thank you!